Mole Crickets

 The information summarized here is for the southern and tawny mole crickets.
 They overwinter as nymphs and adults with mating flights occurring in the spring.
 Some egg laying takes place throughout the year, but most occurs from late March to mid-June.
 About 35 eggs are deposited in an oval chamber usually made in the first 6 inches but up to 12 inches of soil.
 First adults appear in September.
 There is 1 generation each year.

-Mole Cricket Habits
+Identifying Mole Cricket Infestations

 Both species have a major spring flight and a minor autumn flight.
 Spring flights are from March to May for the southern mole cricket and from April to July for the tawny mole cricket.
 Autumn flights occur from October into December on warm evenings.
 These crickets are nocturnal.
+Large flights usually occur after heavy rains during warm weather, starting shortly after sunset and lasting about 1 hour.
+Mole cricket problems are strongly attracted to lights at night.